OneOfUsCodes/databaseCollection/descriptions/privateJet.md

 # ✈️ Private Jet Sector Schema

-This schema outlines all relevant fields and definitions for profiling companies and service providers in the private aviation industry.
+A structured guide to profiling companies and service providers in the private aviation industry.

 | **Field** | **Description** |
 |----------|-----------------|